KrekkieD/buenos-jshint/README.md

 ```
 {
-    // where did the jshint config come from?
-    "jshintConfig": "embedded", // embedded, custom, or file path

     // how many files are checked?
     "totalCount": 7,

+    // how many total errors were found?
+    "totalErrorCount": 0,

     // how many files passed?
     "successCount": 7,

-    // how many files failed?
-    "failureCount": 0,

     // object of files checked
     "files": {